Author bio section

 Another common marketing ploy that makes mortgage interest rates appear attractive is geared around the manner in which fees are presented.
-This applies to home buyers as well as those looking to refinance their home.
+This applies to home buyers as well as those looking to refinance their homes.
 All lenders are required by law to state the real cost of the financing through the Annual Percentage Rate (APR) each time an interest rate is quoted in advertising.
 APR takes many of the fees associated with the loan into consideration, and it is usually listed in fine print as a disclaimer.
-Advertisers often list a low interest rate in large bold type, but the higher APR indicates in fine print that several points are being charged to get that rate.
-Get quick rate quote.
+Advertisers often list a low-interest rate in large bold type, but the higher APR indicates in fine print that several points are being charged to get that rate.

-Is Points Included In The Quote Or Not
+Are Points Included In The Quote Or Not?

 Additionally, the consumer must take into consideration that the interest rate is not the only important factor in obtaining financing.
 Another equally important question to answer is, “How long do I need to borrow this money?
 The length of time you need to borrow the money has a profound impact on whether or not you should be paying upfront fees (points), and likewise has bearing on your loan program selection.